parks14/invasion/README.md

 ![Wireframe Image](/src/assets/wireframe.png)

-- Nav links include links to my LinkedIn, project's Github, and maybe a personal website(in the future)
+- Nav links include links to my LinkedIn and project's Github
-- In the center top, the main interactive amination will be rendered.
+- The main game board will be displayed on the center of the page
-- In the center bottom, the each step (direction) in the recipe will be rendered.
-- A clickable menu option will be on the top right corner for user to navigate to a different recipe.
-- A symbol will display the instruction when hovered over.
-- Clickable symbol that controls audio settings.
-- Clickable button to restart from step one.
-- Clickable back button to take user to the last step.
+- Start button user can click to start the game
+- Scrore count kept on the bottom right corner
+- Count of time left displayed on the top left corner

 ## Technologies, Libraries, APIs